-The Group endorses the Corporate Governance Code for Namibia, (Nam Code).
-We account therefore in accordance with the International Financial Reporting Standards (IFRS) and do so in the format of integrated reporting, whilst an absolute compliance to the Companies Act, 2004 and the Namibian Stock Exchange (NSX) Listing requirements is enshrined in our business moral.
+The Group endorses The NamCode, The Corporate Governance Code for Namibia as required by the NSX.
+We account therefore in accordance with the International Financial Reporting Standards (IFRS) and do so in the format of integrated reporting, whilst an absolute compliance to the Companies Act 28 of 2004 and the Namibian Stock Exchange (NSX) Listing requirements is enshrined in our business moral.